Becoming a Registered Dietitian Nutritionist (RDN)

 Acceptance into a DI program is a very competitive process.
 In the past four years, the national match rate has been 50 percent due to the shortage of available internship spots.
 The Penn State Didactic Program in Dietetic's (DPD's) match rate has been greater than the national average for the past five years.

-Over a 5-year period, 70% of Penn State students in the Dietetics option have been accepted into Dietetic Internships.
-In Fall 2014/Spring 2015, 78% of Dietetics students who applied to Dietetic Internships were accepted.
+Over a 5-year period, 73% of Penn State students in the Dietetics option have been accepted into Dietetic Internships.
+In the past two years, 78% of graduates of the dietetics option who applied to Dietetic Internships were accepted.
+This past year (Fall 16/Spring 17), 80% of Dietetics option graduates were accepted into Dietetic Internships.

 These acceptance rates are well above the 50% national average match rates into Dietetic Internships.